 Synthetic, manmade, CVD or lab-created diamonds, call them what you will.
 The fact remains that they are completely pure diamonds, with a heart.

-While people have been experimenting with the technology used to grow diamonds for over a century now, it has only been in the last decade that we’ve been able to perfect the science of creating gem-quality diamonds in a modern-day lab, ones that are free of conflict and superior in every way to earth-mined diamonds.
+While people have been experimenting with the technology used to grow diamonds for over a century now, it has only been in the last decade that we’ve been able to perfect the science of creating gem-quality diamonds in a modern-day lab.

 Uses of synthetic diamonds: